Meneage

-The meaning of the name Meneage is "Monkish (land)" and the probability is that in the post-Roman period the land was in the possession of a confederacy of small Celtic monasteries.
+The meaning of the name Meneage is "monastic (land)" and the probability is that in the post-Roman period the land was in the possession of a confederacy of small Celtic monasteries.
 These may have been founded by missionaries from Brittany.
 "The north-eastern half of the Lizard peninsula ... has, for the last 1000 years at least and probably for a considerable time longer, gone by the popular name of Meneage, pronounced Menāgue.
 This name, like Roseland, has no official significance."—Gilbert H. Doble.

+The Dry Tree menhir is a ten foot standing stone located on the ex-RAF Dry Tree site at Goonhilly, from which the station takes its name.
+It stands at the point where the boundaries of six parishes meet, including four of the Meneage parishes.

+Parishes

 The Meneage district is located south of the Helford River and is divided into four parishes and part of a fifth.
 From west to east these are St Mawgan in Meneage (part), St Martin in Meneage, Manaccan, St Anthony in Meneage, and St Keverne.